TRUSTED BY OVER 82,000 GROWING BUMPS

 Alongside these exercises, using Sleepybelly’s pregnancy pillow can enhance your comfort during your rest and sleep.
 Our pillows are designed to support your body as it changes, help to keep you in an optimal sleeping position, and make every rest after an exercise session more restorative.

 Exercising during pregnancy is a fantastic way to ensure a healthier and happier pregnancy experience.
 With these expert tips from The Mama Physio, you’re ready to take on this beautiful challenge.
+Stay active, stay safe, and remember to always consult with your healthcare provider before starting a new exercise regimen.

-If you’re looking for a tailored exercise plan for pregnancy we HIGHLY recommend Move with The Mama Physio!
+If you’re looking for a tailored exercise plan for pregnancy, we HIGHLY recommend Move with The Mama Physio!
 You can get a free trial here and we’ve also got an exclusive discount where you can get 20% off the monthly and yearly memberships using “SLEEPYBELLY” at checkout.

 Read More